MAJOR UNMARKED SPOILERS BELOW. YOU HAVE BEEN WARNED.

 - No Celebrities Were Harmed: Ostensibly based on Heinrich Himmler and his twelve Lieutenants.

 - Recurring Boss: Over the second half of the game you fight every single Longinus, usually in groups of three or four.
 The first encounter with them teams you up with a single party member against a single Longinus, however.
 Your party defeats the other two offscreen.
+You also get the option of facing one all by yourself.

 - Shock and Awe: Their trademark "Geistesblitz" attack.